 The pop-ups, annoying that they may be, see great clicks.
-Email marketing is again a good avenue for great conversion.
-Our emails sometimes see 50% open rates and which is exceptions as most industries see about 20% open rates.
+Email marketing is, again, a good avenue for great conversion.
+Our emails sometimes see 50% open rates and which is an exception as most industries see about 20% open rate of emails.

-Let’s begin by seeing some examples of how some companies have used contrasting colors to craft out call to actions.
-Contrast is one of the most powerful graphic techniques that you can use for creating CTAs.
+Let’s begin by seeing some examples of how some companies have used contrasting colors to craft a call-to-action.
+Contrast is one of the most powerful graphic techniques you can use to create CTAs.

-It is the easiest way to grab someone’s attention and making your CTA stand out from the rest of the content.
+It is the easiest way to grab someone’s attention and make your CTA stand out from the rest of the content.
 Just pick up a color that contrasts the color of your background.
-Just stay mindful of your website design while selecting a color for your call to action button.
+Remember your website design while selecting a color for your call to action button.